nomeata/haskell-for-readers/haskell-for-readers.md

 :::

 **A note on syntactic sugar:** Haskell is a high-calorie language: There is lots of syntactic sugar.
 Syntactic sugar refers to when there are alternative ways of writing something that *looks* different, but *behaves* the same.
 The goal is to allow the programmer to write the code in a way that best suits the reader, which is good, but it also means that a reader needs to know about the sugar.
-{::comment}
-Not the "ways" look different but the "something" looks different.
-{:/comment}

 **Infix operator application (syntactic sugar)**: